jc-prg/remote/README.md

 * integration of ZigBee interface (using a Zigbee USB Dongle and ZigBee2MQTT): Smart Plug + RGB+CCT Bulb
 * schedule events (device commands and macros)
+* color picker for RGB, CIE_1391, brightness and color temperature
+* RGB+CCT light templates
-* improved API configuration and other settings via app
+* improved setting section and API configuration via app

 **Note:** The data structure changed: recreate configuration files by coping them from the folder [_sample/devices](data/_sample/devices) to the productive folders and adjusting them to your needs.